PhanChenh/DataCoSupplyChain_SQLProject/README.md

 ## Technologies Used
 - SQL code: SQL queries were executed to extract insights from the dataset, focusing on sales, profits, orders, shipping delays, and customer behavior.
 Queries specifically targeted late deliveries, order values, regional performance, and product profitability.
 - Python code: Extracted SQL data was saved as CSV and analyzed using Jupyter Notebook with Python.
-Key libraries used include Pandas for data manipulation, Seaborn and Matplotlib for data visualization and generating charts to
+Key libraries used include Pandas for data manipulation, Seaborn and Matplotlib for data visualization.

 ## Results & Visualizations